swordalt/phigros-chart-downloader/README.md

 1. This project is not in any way affiliated with Pigeon Games and therefore Phigros.
 2. No assets are hosted or stored in this repository and website.
-3. Assets are decompiled from the the CN version of Phigros.
-Region-locked songs are available here.
+3. Assets are decompiled from the the CN version of Phigros, meaning CN-exclusives can be found here.

 ## Credits
 [Phigros_Resource](https://github.com/7aGiven/Phigros_Resource), by [7aGiven](https://github.com/7aGiven)